wessenstam/server-cloud_suite_partner/Cloud_Suite/lab1/lab1.rst

 Integrate Portal with Audit Installation
 ****************************************

-The Portal can use the audit installation was created before during Server Suite lab to record gateway-based sessions.
+The Portal can use the audit installation, that was created during the Server Suite lab, to record gateway-based sessions.

 1. From the portal, use the main menu on the left to navigate to **Settings > Resources > Auditing Service**